Bayreuth Festival: New festival

-Two-thirds of the town of Bayreuth was destroyed by American bombing in the final days of World War II, taking with it the rotunda, living room and guest room of Wahnfried, though the theatre itself was undamaged.
+Two-thirds of the town of Bayreuth were destroyed by American bombing in the final days of World War II, taking with it the rotunda, living room and guest room of Wahnfried, though the theatre itself was undamaged.
 Following the war, Winifred Wagner was sentenced to probation by a war court for her support of the Nazi Party.
 The court also banned her from administration of the Bayreuth Festival and its assets, which fell eventually to her two sons, Wolfgang and Wieland.

 During American occupation of the region after World War II, the theatre was used for army recreation and religious services for American soldiers.
 Only popular concerts and mixed entertainment were allowed: comedy, dancing, acrobatics, and then only Die Fledermaus was staged.
-When the Festival House was handed over to the city of Bayreuth in 1946, it was used for concerts of the Bayreuth Symphony Orchestra and the performances of such operas as Fidelio, Tiefland, Madama Butterfly and La traviata and talks about reopening of the Wagnerian Festival started.
-Finally it reopened on 29 July 1951 with, as always, a performance by the Bayreuth Festival Orchestra under conductor Wilhelm Furtwängler of Beethoven's 9th Symphony, followed by the first post-war performance of Wagner's opera, Parsifal.
+When the Festival House was handed over to the city of Bayreuth in 1946, it was used for concerts of the Bayreuth Symphony Orchestra and the performances of such operas as Beethoven's Fidelio, d'Albert's Tiefland, Puccini's Madama Butterfly, and Verdi's La traviata and talks about reopening of the Wagnerian Festival started.
+Finally, it reopened on 29 July 1951 with, as always, a performance by the Bayreuth Festival Orchestra under conductor Wilhelm Furtwängler of Beethoven's 9th Symphony, followed by the first post-war performance of Wagner's Parsifal.

 Under the direction of Wieland Wagner, the "New Bayreuth" ushered in an era that was no less than revolutionary.
 Gone were the elaborate naturalistic sets, replaced with minimalist modern productions.
 In comparison, the pre-war changes seemed tame.
 For the first time in its history, the Bayreuth audience booed at the end of productions.
 Wieland was particularly derided for his 1956 production of Die Meistersinger von Nürnberg.
 Stripped of its pageantry, conservatives viewed the breaking of this "sacred German tradition" as an outrage.